-This report, including the following Management's Discussion and Analysis of Financial Condition and Results of Operations, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that are intended to be covered by the "safe harbor" created by those sections.
+This report, including the following Management's Discussion and Analysis of Financial Condition and Results of Operations, contains forwardlooking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that are intended to be covered by the "safe harbor" created by those sections.
 All statements, other than statements of historical facts, contained in this report, including statements regarding DermTech's or its management's intentions, beliefs, expectations and strategies for the future, are forward looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "may," "will," "expect," "plan," "anticipate," "believe," "estimate," "intend," "potential" or "continue" or the negative of these terms or other comparable terminology.
 Forward-looking statements are made as of the date of this report, deal with future events, are subject to various risks and uncertainties, and actual results could differ materially from those anticipated in those forward-looking statements.
-The risks and uncertainties that could cause actual results to differ materially are more fully described under "Risk Factors" elsewhere in this Quarterly Report on Form 10-Q, and in our other reports filed with the SEC.
+The risks and uncertainties that could cause actual results to differ materially are more fully described under the heading "Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020 and in Part II, Item 1A-Risk Factors of this Quarterly Report on Form 10-Q. We may disclose changes to risk factors or additional risk factors from time to time in our future filings with the SEC.
 We assume no obligation to update any of the forward-looking statements after the date of this report or to conform these forward-looking statements to actual results.